 Men Playing a Role in Weddings

-The percent of men involved in food decisions has skyrocketed in the past four years, increasing from 51% in 2013 to 89%.
+- The percent of men involved in food decisions has skyrocketed in the past four years, increasing to 51% in 2013 to 89%.

 Weddings & Technology

 - The top three ways couples used technology were a website (82%), an electronic invitation (26%) and a Facebook event page (18%)

 - 11% of brides sent no paper invitations, nearly doubling to the prior year as brides take to the internet to more quickly to easily disseminate information

 - Couple are engaging with their guests more often, over 72% of Brides said they mass-emailed their guests at least once before the wedding to prepare their guests.
 58% emailed their guests more than once

 - 68% of Brides use Facebook to share pictures either privately or publicly with friends and family

 - The Internet has become a critical way for evaluating vendors.
 85% of Brides used Yelp or Google to evaluate vendors and read reviews.

 - Hashtags have increased in use, but only 48% of Brides said they planned on using a hashtag for their wedding in the new year.